KleistLab/VASIL/README.md

 This workflow was tested on macOS Monterey Version 12.5, macOS Ventura Version 13.3, CentOS Linux 7 (Core), as well as Ubuntu Version 20.04.5 LTS.
 For these OS, the conda explicit spec-files are found in [env/spec-files](https://github.com/KleistLab/VASIL/tree/main/env/spec-files) and to install VASIL, run

-`conda create --name VASIL --file <the spec-file of your OS>` ([see conda doc](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment))
+`conda create --name VASIL --file <the spec-file of your OS>` ([see conda doc](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment), but some package might still be missing, e.g. those installed via `pip`)

 ### Prerequisites
 #### Python